-Together with the Departments of Biology, Chemistry, and Mathematics, the Physics Department offers selected students a joint degree program in engineering with Columbia University.
+The Physics Department offers a joint degree program in engineering with Columbia University.

 Adelphi University/Columbia University

 3/2 B.A./ B.S. or 4/2 Combined Plan M.S.

 Please see the Pre-Professional Preparation section of this Bulletin for more information about this and other joint degree/early assurance programs.